FAQ: Knoxville, Tennessee

 Labor typically runs $300 to $600 for a straightforward attached garage install.
 Panel upgrades or detached garages cost more.
 The full cost guide has current Knoxville pricing.

 Check the Tennessee Department of Commerce and Insurance contractor license lookup at tn.gov.
-Ask your electrician for their license number — they should have it ready.
+Ask your electrician for their license number.
+They should have it ready.
 An unlicensed operator won't be able to produce one.

 Get a Free Quote from a Licensed Knoxville Electrician →